Mefu/confdict/README.md

   __key_key = '<key>',
   __interpolation_regex = r'{{([^{}]*)}}',

-  # You can give dict contents directly to constructor as keyword arguments
+  # Remaining arguments will directly be stored in underlying dict
   users = {
     # fallback dict is used when a key is not found at that level
     'fallback': {